efdevcon/DIPs/DIPs/DIP-63.md

 flight Delays, baggage loss, theft, and others.
 We will build a decentralized travel insurance for Devcon SEA participants.

 ## Abstract
-We will offer a FlightDelay Insurance for DevconVI attendees.
+We will offer a FlightDelay Insurance for Devcon SEA attendees.

 People can select their flight(s) and pay USDC 15 as a premium.
 Via an oracle, the risk of the flight being late is calculated, which determines the maximum amount paid out in case of a delay.